David B Hill

 An Aucklander born and bred, Terry has been "stumbling along between the immensities" for seven decades.
 Along the way he developed a passion for his city, its people and history and is now committed to sharing its uniqueness with locals and visitors.

 A graduate of Auckland University in Communications and Marketing, other interests include music, art, sport and travel.

 Following a lengthy competitions management career with the Auckland and Northern Football Federations, Terry's passion for history brought him into the guiding fraternity.
 He guides groups across the city sharing multitude stories and insights into who we are and where we are going as a city that now embraces cultures from all around the world.

 Eleanor’s career in the arts began underground, screen-printing T-shirts and posters with Snake Studios on Queen St in the mid-70s.
 With a Masters in Arts and design from Auckland University of Technology, Eleanor has recently resigned from teaching art practice to spend more time guiding visitors and others through Auckland and around the region.
 Now a member of ProGuides New Zealand, she brings huge experience and great passion to the role.

 One of the most experienced arts administrators in New Zealand and Linda completed her PhD on nineteenth-century botanist and museum worker John Buchanan, and her MA on émigré architect Ernst Plischke.
 She has been Director of the Fisher Gallery, and is currently the convenor of Museums and Cultural Heritage at the University of Auckland, she also directed the University’s post-graduate Art History candidates.
 Linda has joined ProGuides New Zealand, and has become a valued member of the Auckland Walks & Guides team.

 A colourful career path has seen Tony move from being an executive in the music industry to a vital role currently managing security on Auckland’s waterfront.
-His affinity for and knowledge of maritime history made him an ideal member of Auckland Walks & Guides, and he plays a good round of golf so we built a golf tour just for him.
+His affinity for and knowledge of maritime history made him an ideal member of Auckland Walks & Guides.
+And he plays a good round of golf.